Yves57/AspNetCoreExt-Qos/README.md

 ## Policy parameters

 You can set different parameters to setup the policies:
 - The URL templates indicates the routes to check.
 The special `"*"` URL is used as wildcard.
+If an HTTP method is set as first parameter, it is used to restrict the check.
+No method set means "every method is accepted".
 - The counters are separated depending on the 'key'.
 Several formats are accepted to set the key (see below).
 - The period defines a time window that start when the counter increment is done.
 - Max count is the limit (does not exists in the concurrency policy).
 It is expressed in KB for the quotas.